 Keystone projects play an integral role in the Graduate Certificate Program in Environmental Management.
-Projects span the Autumn and Winter quarters and are conducted in conjunction with the Keystone Projects Course Series (ENVIR 511, ENVIR 512).
+Projects span the Autumn and Winter quarters and are conducted as the Keystone Projects Course Series (ENVIR 511, ENVIR 512).

-The projects are proposed by community partners [hyperlink to the keystone page under “Partners”] to address their specific interests and needs.
+The projects are proposed by community partners to address their specific interests and needs.
 Community partners are active participants on the projects, enabling students to make professional connections and contribute directly toward developing solutions to the region’s environmental issues.

 Keystone projects are team-based, interdisciplinary group projects that are constructed to embody the four critical elements of the restorative economy: business, research, government, and advocacy.